ergo-services/ergo/docs/advanced/observer.md

 ## Managing applications: Applications

 An Ergo node runs its work as [applications](../basics/application.md), each a supervised group of processes.
-Every application is a card, and the card is a summary of the contract it declared: its state (loaded, running, stopping) and [mode](../basics/application.md#application-modes), its description and parent, and its weight, which is the priority the [registrar](../networking/service-discovering.md) uses when several nodes offer the same application.
+A strip across the top counts them by state (total, running, transitioning, loaded) and every application is a card, and the card is a summary of the contract it declared: its state (loaded, running, stopping) and [mode](../basics/application.md#application-modes), its description, version, parent and uptime, whether it depends on the network, and the applications it depends on.
+Two fields feed service discovery: its weight, the priority the [registrar](../networking/service-discovering.md) applies when several nodes offer the same application, and its tags, the labels a caller selects on (see [Tags for Instance Selection](../basics/application.md#tags-for-instance-selection)).

 Two numbers on the card are easy to confuse and worth separating. **Members** is how many processes the application declared in its group. **Processes** is how many exist in its tree right now, the members plus everything they spawned, and the bar draws that as a share of the whole node.
 An application declaring four members and owning twelve hundred processes is not a contradiction; it is a supervisor tree that grew, and the bar tells you how much of the node it accounts for.